 The dream many aspiring chefs share is to climb to the top of the culinary ladder and achieve executive chef status.
 The executive chef can set his or her own schedule, has the creative freedom to follow inspiration to new culinary adventures in menu planning, and receives public accolades.
 What a great job…if only that was where it truly began and finished.
 In reality, the job can be incredibly rewarding, but not without equally hard work.
 The professional who reaches executive or head chef status will encounter long hours, many spent outside of the kitchen, and six-day work weeks as par for the course.
+A typical day for a chef can be up to 14-hours long and may resemble something like this:

 Anytime between 8:00 AM and 9:30 AM, the executive chef walks into the restaurant and confirms that all of the inventory orders were delivered and that every item is satisfactory.
 If items are missing or unsatisfactory, the executive chef will need to call vendors or visit markets to secure ingredients for service.
 Soon after the chef’s arrival, the daytime kitchen staff begins to arrive.